barrust/markdown-to-pdf/README.md

 Creates PDF and HTML files from Markdown using the GitHub (or custom) theme.

+## NOTICE:

+This is a fork of https://github.com/BaileyJM02/markdown-to-pdf

 ## Notable Features:

 - Code highlighting
 - Tables
 - Images (see docs)
 - Internal and external links
+- Emoji :rocket: :100:

 ## GitHub Action Inputs